Can Trump win the Nobel Peace Prize – and who nominated him?

 “There are many conflicts that have ebbs and flows and real peace takes a long time to achieve.”

-With nominations for the Prize closing in January, all of the nominations he has received this year won’t count towards the award announced on Friday.
-Furthermore, the full details of the nominations are not revealed for another 50 years, so it is not possible to know for certain how popular his nomination was.
+Nominations for the prize closed in January.
+Their full details are not revealed for another 50 years, so it is not possible to know for certain how popular any given nominee was.

-Many of his peace deals are still ongoing.
-“It's simply not possible to award someone the Nobel Peace Prize for a deal that he has only just started last week,” Mr Zenou said of the ongoing Israel-Hamas talks, brokered by the US, Qatar and Egypt.
+Despite Trump’s efforts to bring Ukraine and Russia to the table, Vladimir Putin’s war continues unabated.

+And while there is an optimistic mood in Israel over his peace deal for Gaza, the agreement there likely comes far too late to the announcement on Friday to factor in.

-Trump’s comments denying the climate crisis last week will also be considered as controversial, he says.
+Trump’s repeated comments denying the climate crisis will likely be considered controversial for the committee.

-“The Nobel Committee may think there is some potential gain in having him win the prize,” he says.
-“It might be transactional, for example with the intention that it may encourage him to support Ukraine more.
-But if it does that as a geopolitical calculation, it will lose a lot of its lustre going forward, every world leader will try to do the same thing.”
+And some of of his other actions are seemingly contradictory actions to the notion of peace, such as rebranding the U.S. Department of Defense to the Department of War and promoting a “warrior ethos”.

 “Trump has made an entire career of beating the odds of doing things that no one would have thought possible,” Prof Mokhefi-Ashton says, although he doesn’t think the chances are high that he will win, calling it the “coup of a lifetime”.

-“People underestimate him, and people who have failed going up against him have failed exactly for that reason,” he says.
+“People underestimate him, and people who have failed going up against him have failed exactly for that reason.”

 Join our commenting forum